-- Inappropriate and unfair for a responding party to be dragged through a process without substantiating evidence. - Significant reputational harm can result from allegations of sexual harassment, etc. - An allegation must be supported by reasonable cause to permit its full pursuit. - Protects integrity of the process.
+- Whether your goal is equity, due process, essential fairness, equal dignity, or a process infused with the humanity of the participants, it is unfair for a responding party to be dragged through a process without substantiating evidence. - Significant reputational harm can result from allegations of sexual harassment, etc. - An allegation must be supported by reasonable cause to permit its full pursuit. - While it is not common, there are those who would weaponize a Title IX complaint, and we are obligated to protect the integrity of our process from that type of abuse.